-Katharine A. Phillips, M.D., is Professor of Psychiatry and DeWitt Wallace Senior Scholar at Weill Cornell Medical College, Cornell University and Attending Psychiatrist at New York-Presbyterian Hospital, both in New York City.
+Katharine A. Phillips, M.D., is Professor of Psychiatry, DeWitt Wallace Senior Scholar, and Residency Research Director at Weill Cornell Medical College, and Attending Psychiatrist at New York-Presbyterian/Weill Cornell Medical Center in New York City.
 She is also Adjunct Professor of Psychiatry and Human Behavior at the Albert Medical School of Brown University.

 Dr. Phillips is internationally recognized for her expertise in body dysmorphic disorder (BDD) and related disorders, such as olfactory reference syndrome (ORS) and obsessive-compulsive disorder (OCD).
 She also has expertise in other obsessive-compulsive and related disorders, anxiety disorders, and other conditions.
 For more than 25 years, Dr. Phillips has been providing expert evaluation and treatment for people with these and other conditions.